Marianne Odom, Chairperson

 L. Markene Bennett, Program Coordinator

-The Radio-Television-Film Program offers three two-year degree options.
+The Radio-Television-Broadcasting Program offers three two-year degree options.
 The program consists of courses in communications; film/cinema studies; audio, video and film production; and radio and television broadcasting.

-The Associate of Applied Science Degree in Radio-Television-Broadcasting is for students who wish to work in the broadcast media industry immediately after graduation.
-The optional Radio-Television-Broadcasting A.A.S. degree plan in Media Convergence and Production offers courses in a variety of disciplines and prepares the student to enter the industry with an understanding of digital media content and technology.
+The Associate of Applied Science, Concentration in Radio-Television-Broadcasting, degree is for students who wish to work in the broadcast media industry immediately after graduation.
+The Associate of Applied Science, Concentration in Radio-Television-Broadcasting, degree Media Convergence and Production Option, offers courses in a variety of disciplines and prepares students to enter the industry with an understanding of digital media content and technology.

 All new students should enroll in COMM 1307, Introduction to Mass Communications, which serves as a prerequisite or co-requisite for other classes in major.